What Marketers Need to Know About Omnichannel Customer Journey Mapping & Experiences

 Map Omnichannel Customer Journeys

 One of the advantages of an omnichannel strategy is that it allows you to pick up the conversation with a customer however or wherever they left off—whether online or in-person.
 One of the disadvantages is that customers often expect marketers to know more about them than they sometimes do.
-(Do you ever find yourself getting impatient when adware keeps showing you pictures of, say, a refrigerator, long after you’ve already bought one and are therefore all set on the refrigerator front for a while?)
+(Do you ever find yourself getting impatient when adware keeps showing you pictures of, say, a refrigerator, long after you’ve already bought one and are therefore all set on the refrigerator front for a while?
+This is what we refer to as the “data disconnect,” and what we intend to solve with our vision for connected customer experiences.)

-Once you’re tracking customer data across channels, you can create a more comprehensive customer journey map.
-While every business and every customer journey is different, most successful omnichannel customer journey maps start with these steps:
+Once you’re tracking customer data across channels, you can create a more comprehensive customer journey map that is relevant for your business and customers.
+The four key steps for creating an actionable omnichannel customer journey map are:

 No matter who you’re targeting, every customer who interacts with your brand undergoes various stages before deciding to make a purchase.
 It’s up to you and your team to define which of these stages is most important to measure and optimize.
 Once you’ve defined what matters most—like where your customers spend most of their time and which channels lead to the most conversions—you can begin to shift your marketing strategy to further engage customers at each stage.

-Use insights from omnichannel analytics to make customer journeys easy.
+Activate customer insights to make customer journeys easy

 Promote an Omnichannel Customer Experience

-Once you have the omnichannel customer journey mapped, you can make the customer experience exceptional across channels.
+Once you’ve mapped out the omnichannel customer journey, you will want to make the customer experience exceptional across channels.
 You can reduce friction, identify opportunities to improve CX, and make it known to your customers just how much you value their business.
 Here’s how to get started:

 Because omnichannel accounts for all marketing channels, it’s absolutely vital that your brand identity, policy, and voice are accurately represented across each of them.
 That means that however you present your brand on your website, social media channels, and blog should match how you present your brand in person, in print, and in sales meetings.
 Audit your existing channels to identify and fix any gaps in consistency, so that you can continue deepening engagement across all channels.

-A omnichannel customer experience is the ultimate differentiator.
-In order to deliver an exceptional CX, it’s vital to understand every stage your customers enter throughout their omnichannel journey.
+In order to deliver exceptional CX, it’s vital to understand every stage your customers enter throughout their omnichannel journey.
 And it requires a detailed understanding of both the online and offline channels your customers use to inform their decision to purchase (or purchase again).
+But as the number of channels customers use before making a purchase continues to increase, meeting your goals becomes harder and harder.